Fuzzy Topology, Quantization and Gauge Invariance: Linear Model of Fuzzy Dynamics

 \section{Linear Model of Fuzzy Dynamics}

-In the described terms the massive particle of 1-dimensional classical mechanics corresponds to the ordered point $ {x}(t)$ on $X$.
+In the described framework the massive particle of 1-dimensional classical mechanics corresponds to the ordered point $ {x_a}(t) \in X$.
 By the analogy, we suppose that in 1-dimensional fuzzy mechanics (FM) the particle $m$ corresponds to fuzzy point $a(t)$ in $C^F$ characterized by normalized positive density $w(x,t)$.
-However, $m$ physical fuzzy state $|g\}$ can also depend on other $m$ degrees of freedom (DFs), which are $g$ free parameters characterizing $w(x,t)$ evolution.
-For $m$ free evolution the obvious candidate for that is $m$ average velocity $\bar v$:
+Beside $w(x)$, $m$ fuzzy state $|g\}$ can also depend on other $m$ degrees of freedom (DFs) characterizing its evolution.
+To illustrate it, consider $m$ average velocity:

-We shall look for such parameters in form of real functions on $X$: $q_1(x,t),...,q_n(x,t)$.
-In this vein consider $m$ free evolution and suppose that in FM it's local, i.e.:
+It's reasonable to assume that $\bar v(t)$ is independent of $w(x,t)$, below we shall look for such additional DFs in form of real functions $q_{1,...,n}(x,t)$.
+Let's suppose that in FM $m$ evolution is local, i.e.: